Welcome to The Shalom Collaborative

 From TSC Leaders: Todd, Merle, Michael, David & Sheri

-It was wonderful to see so many of our TSC family at High Holy Day Services.
+It was wonderful to see so many of our TSC family this years High Holy Day Services.
 We joined together in the spirit of our Collaborative resulting in an uplifting and inspiring High Holy Days experience.
 What a team effort!
 What some of us thought was not possible became a meaningful experience.
 We’ve heard from many of you how our worship exceeded your expectations.
 For some, they shared this was one of their most profound High Holiday Day seasons in part because of all we overcame to make our Services happen.
+We look forward to doing it again!

-Thank you to our hosts, Marilyn Levitt and Andy Friedland, for opening their home to us.
+Thank you to our hosts, Marilyn Levitt and Andy Friedland, for opening their home to us once again.

 About Us